kif01/watson-assistant-chatbod-android/README.md

 # A voice-enabled Android ChatBot app powered by IBM Watson

 This android app uses Speech to Text, Text to Speech and Watson assistant services to communicate with a virtual restaurant called " Cranberry".
 Users can book a table, ask for general information about the restaurant (opening hours, location...), check the menu and more.
+You can either type your message to the virtual assistant or just talk to it using the record button.

 ## Flow